-□ For example, the drug may not be on the plan's Drug List or it could have a requirement or - restriction that you didn't know about or don't think should apply to you.
-If you decide to ge et the drug immediately, you may need to pay the full cost for it. □Save your receipt and send a copy to us when you ask us to pay you back.
+□ For example, the drug may not be on the plan's Drug List or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
+If you decide to get the drug immediately, you may need to pay the full cost for it. □Save your receipt and send a copy to us when you ask us to pay you back.
 In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost of the drug.
 We may not pay you back the full cost you paid if the cash price you paid is higher than our negotiated price for the prescription.

-7. When you utilize your worldwide emergency coverage, worldwide urgently needed services, or worldwide emergency transportation benefits or worldwide e mergency transportation benefits e full cost of emergency services received outside of the United States at the time rvices.
-To receive reimbursement from us, you must do the following: • • ill at the time it is received.
-We will reimburse you for the difference between the your bill and your cost share for the services as outlined in Chapter 4 of this situations, services to your receipts and send us copies when you ask us to pay you back.
+7. When you utilize your worldwide emergency coverage, worldwide urgently needed services, or worldwide emergency transportation benefits or worldwide ei nergency transportation benefits You will pay the full cost of emergency services received outside of the United States at the tir you receive services.
+To receive reimbursement from us, you must do the following: □ Pay your bill at the time it is received.
+We will reimburse you for the difference between the amount of your bill and your cost share for the services as outlined in Chapter 4 of this document. situations, services to your receipts and send us copies when you ask us to pay you back.
 In some we may need to get more information from you or the provider who rendered you in order to pay you back for our share of the cost.
-Please see Chapter 7 I for expense reimbursement for worldwide services. make the pable to wo services or being asked to pay your bill for worldwide emergency services and are unable to payment, please call Customer Service for additional assistance and we may be rk directly with the rendering provider to help coordinate payment for covered a your behalf.
-You must request payment for foreign services and you or the provider must submit all documentation directly to us. • equests from intermediaries, claims management companies or third-party billers parate from the rendering provider are not reimbursable. service or drug sh should be covered s a request for payment, we will review your request and decide whether the rould be covered.
+Please see Chapter 7 for expense reimbursement for worldwide services. make the p able to wor services on eing asked to pay your bill for worldwide emergency services and are unable to ayment, please call Customer Service for additional assistance and we may be k directly with the rendering provider to help coordinate payment for covered your behalf.
+You must request payment for foreign services and you or the provider must submit all documentation directly to us. • equests from intermediaries, claims management companies or third-party billers parate from the rendering provider are not reimbursable. service or drug should be covered a request for payment, we will review your request and decide whether the ould be covered.
 This is called making a "coverage decision."
-If we decide it d, we will pay for our share of the cost for the service or drug.
-If we deny your ent, you can appeal our decision.
-Chapter 9 of this document has information as an appeal.
+If we decide it I, we will pay for our share of the cost for the service or drug.
+If we deny your nt, you can appeal our decision.
+Chapter 9 of this document has information e an appeal.
 Section 2 How to ask us to pay you back or to pay a bill you have received writing, send your us to pay you back by sending us a request in writing.
 If you send a request in bill and documentation of any payment you have made.
-It's a good idea to make and receipt(s) for your records. • are giving us all the information we need to make a decision, you can fill out our se your request for payment. □You don't hav e to use the form, but it will help us process the information faster. ad a copy of the form from our website ( MyUHC.com/CommunityPlan ) or call vice and ask for the form.
+It's a good idea to make and receipt(s) for your records. • are giving us all the information we need to make a decision, you can fill out our e your request for payment. □You don't have e to use the form, but it will help us process the information faster. ☐ Either downloa ad a copy of the form from our website (MyUHC.com/CommunityPlan) or call